 We use credit facilities to support our working capital and acquisition needs.
 If we exhaust our borrowing capacity under our Amended Credit Agreement, and cash flows from operations do not increase sufficiently, our ability to fund the working capital, capital expenditure and other needs of our existing operations could be constrained and our business and results of operations could be materially adversely affected.
 If we experience operational difficulties or our operating results do not improve, we may need to increase our available borrowing capacity or seek amendments to the terms of our Amended Credit Agreement.
 Our Amended Credit Agreement is scheduled to expire on May 3, 2024.
-There can be no assurance that we will be able to refinance the Amended Credit Agreement on commercially reasonable terms or at all, or that we will be able to secure any additional capacity or amend our Amended Credit Agreement or to do so on terms that are acceptable to us, in which case, our costs of borrowing could rise and our business and results of operations could be materially adversely affected.
+We are seeking to enter into new arrangements on terms that are more favorable than the terms of the Amended Credit Agreement, but we cannot guarantee that we will be able to obtain financing on commercially reasonable terms or at all, or alternatively that we will be able to secure any additional capacity or amend our Amended Credit Agreement or do so on terms that are acceptable to us, in which case, our costs of borrowing could rise and our business and results of operations could be materially adversely affected.

-Regulatory requirements for derivative transactions could have an adverse impact on our ability to hedge risks associated with our business.
+Regulatory requirements for derivative transactions could adversely impact our ability to hedge interest rate, currency or commodity risks.